 The Consulting Resume: How Is It Different?

 Virtually every industry values prospective employees who demonstrate motivation, independence, competence, and achievement.
-But there are some particular skills that top consulting firms look for that aren’t so important in every industry.
-Bain, like other top firms, looks for candidates who demonstrate problem-solving skills, analytical skills, leadership, and general business acumen.
-It’s critical that your Bain and company resume focus on these skills.
+But there are particular skills that top consulting firms look for.
+Bain, like other top firms, looks for candidates who demonstrate problem-solving ability, quantitative analytical skills, leadership, and general business acumen.
+It’s critical that your Bain and Company resume focus on these skills.

 Of course, the top firms all freely admit to valuing these qualities.
 But what they don’t tell you is that they actually put quite a lot of stock into big, recognizable brand names.
-It may not be attractive to admit it but famous brand names on your Bain resume will tell the people screening your resume that you can fit in with high-impact institutions.
-It also helps Bain to sell your services as a junior consultant to high-profile clients.
+It may not be PC to admit it, but including brand names on your Bain resume will help you stand out.
+This can include other companies you’ve worked for or worked with.
+Brand names aren’t the only thing that will help you stand out – let’s dive into what else you should include on your Bain & Co resume.

 What Should a Consulting Resume Include?